trevorstephens/gplearn/doc/intro.rst

 population and will change from generation to generation.

-Another method to fight bloat is by using genetic operations that make programs smaller. ``gplearn`` has hoist mutation which removes parts of programs during evolution.
+Another method to fight bloat is by using genetic operations that make programs smaller. ``gplearn`` provides hoist mutation which removes parts of programs during evolution.
 It can be controlled by the  ``p_hoist_mutation`` parameter.

-Finally, you could increase the amount of subsampling performed on your data to get more diverse looks at individual programs from smaller portions of the data. ``max_samples`` controls this rate and defaults to no subsampling.
+Finally, you can increase the amount of subsampling performed on your data to get more diverse looks at individual programs from smaller portions of the data. ``max_samples`` controls this rate and defaults to no subsampling.
 As a bonus, if you choose to subsample, you also get to see the “out of bag” fitness